red-dragon65/Android-Game-Engine-Example-1/README.md

 # Android-Game-Engine-Example-1

+This app demonstrates using Androids canvas to create a basic game loop.

+#### What the app does:
-Mud kips heads bouncing around randomly.
+- Shows images of Mud Kip heads bouncing around randomly.